gaehlerm/SoftwareEngineering/README.md

 ### Fixing a bug

 As already mentioned above, you should never fix a bug that you just found.
 Users may rely on this faulty behavior and fixing the bug may interfere with their workarounds.
 Consistency may be more important than corectnes.
+Fixing the bug may break user code!

-If you have a bug ticket, the first thing to do is writing an automated test using the minimal code causing the faulty behavior.
+If you have a bug ticket, the first thing to do is writing an automated test using the minimal API code causing the faulty behavior.
 This helps a lot to track down the bug and it prevents future changes of the code to reintroduce the bug.
-Bugs that appeared once are very likely to appear again in the future.
+Bugs that appeared once are very likely to reappear again in the future.

 Next you have to track down the source of the bug, as mentioned above.
 Once you have found the bug, you can start fixing it.
 However, there are still some things to be considered.
 You should not just add a random hack that solves the problem somewhere in the code.
 You have to find the faulty logic in your code!
 This is the only place where a bug can really be fixed once and for all.
 When looking at the code, you should have no idea, that this bug was fixed later on.
 It should mend into the code as if it was always there.